-As a homeschooler, both you and your child work hard to ensure that he or she is getting a top-notch education…why let all of that time and dedication fall by the wayside by using a non-accredited homeschool program?
-With an accredited homeschool program, you know that your student’s hard work is recognized.
+As a homeschooler, both you and your child work hard to ensure that he or she is getting a top-notch education.
+So why let all of that time and dedication fall by the wayside by using a non-accredited homeschool program?
+With an accredited homeschool program, you know that others will recognize your student’s hard work.
 Accreditation demonstrates that homeschool academies care about the quality of the education they provide by having their enrollment methods, staff qualifications, materials, resource allocation, program effectiveness, and much more assessed on a yearly basis.
 It shows that an institution is always seeking to improve its standards, quality, and systems and that they have a history of reliability and trustworthiness.

 Homeschooling is a wonderful option for your child’s education and most families who begin homeschooling fall in love with it and continue through graduation.
 But there are also situations where homeschooling may not work out, and there might be the desire to return to the traditional classroom.
 Using an accredited homeschool program helps ensure that schools will readily enroll your child and their accredited transcript for a seamless transition back into the brick-and-mortar classroom.

 Accreditation may also open the door to potential NCAA funding and scholarships reserved for students attending an accredited school.
 Some universities and colleges won’t even consider homeschool classes as valid without accreditation, which could not only impact your child’s chance for a scholarship but also admission into the school.

 From a practical standpoint, an accredited homeschool partner does the heavy lifting for you–grade reporting, transcripts, credit tracking, record-keeping–so your focus remains on your child’s education.

 How Do I Know If a Homeschool Has Accreditation?